-Sharing with colleagues improves productivity.
+Communication with colleagues improves productivity.

 Curiosity helps strengthen relationships!

 For example, if we say, "Wow, did your car cost a lot of money?"
-It could appear judgmental, rather than the intention of simply gathering information.
-Instead, say “Great car!
-What do you like most about it and why did you choose it?"
-The answers to these questions will actually provide you with insight into how that person makes decisions, and or what their interests are.
+It could appear judgmental rather than the intention of simply gathering information.
+Instead, you might say, "What a great car," and follow up with open-ended questions like "What do you like most about it, and why did you choose it?"
+The answers to these questions will provide you with insight into how they make decisions and their interests.
 All of which help you build more productive relationships.